United Church of Christ: Marriage

+Open and Affirming Coalition UCC brings together 1,743 churches and 8 seminaries in 2025 that support blessings of same-sex marriage.

 Studies and surveys of beliefs

 In 2001, the Hartford Institute for Religion Research conducted a "Faith Communities Today" (FACT) study that included a survey of United Church of Christ beliefs.
 Among the results of this were findings that in the UCC, 5.6% of the churches responding to the survey described their members as "very liberal or progressive", 3.4% as "very conservative", 22.4% as "somewhat liberal or progressive", and 23.6% as "somewhat conservative".
 Those results suggested a nearly equal balance between liberal and conservative congregations.
 However, the self-described "moderate" group was the largest at 45%.
 Other statistics found by the Hartford Institute show that 53.2% of members say "the Bible" is the highest source of authority, 16.1% say the "Holy Spirit", 9.2% say "Reason", 6.3% say "Experience", and 6.1% say "Creeds".

 David Roozen, director of the Hartford Institute for Religion Research, who has studied the United Church of Christ, said surveys show the national church's pronouncements are often more liberal than the views in the pews but that its governing structure is set up to allow such disagreements.
 Starting in 2003, a task force commissioned by General Synod 24 studied the diverse worship habits of UCC churches.
 The study can be found online and reflects statistics on attitudes toward worship, baptism, and communion, such as "Laity (70%) and clergy (90%) alike overwhelmingly describe worship 'as an encounter with God that leads to doing God's work in the world.
 "95 percent of our congregations use the Revised Common Lectionary in some way in planning or actual worship and preaching" and "96 percent always or almost always have a sermon, 86 percent have a time with children, 95 percent have a time of sharing joys and concerns, and 98 percent include the Prayer of Our Savior/Lord's Prayer."
 Clergy and laity were invited to select two meanings of baptism that they emphasize.
 They were also to suggest the meaning that they thought their entire church emphasized.
 Baptism as an "entry into the Church Universal" was the most frequent response.
 Clergy and laity were invited to identify two meanings of Holy Communion that they emphasize.
 While clergy emphasized Holy Communion as "a meal in which we encounter God's living presence", laity emphasized "a remembrance of Jesus' last supper, death, and resurrection".